sympresso/object-press/README.md

 ### Usage - WordPress Functions

-The 900+ core WordPress functions have been grouped into over 50 classes.
+The 900+ core WordPress functions have been grouped into over 50 classes in ObjectPress.
 Each of these classes are exposed as a public property of the Sympresso\ObjectPress\Wordpress object.
 For instance the functions has_action, add_action, do_action are all grouped under ActionFunctions the property **action**.

-Using ObjectPress, you can call the add_action() ...
+Using ObjectPress, you can call the add_action() the following way...

     // Adding a WordPress action...
     $wp = new Sympresso\ObjectPress\WordPress();